 Our big blue skies give way to the most spectacular orange, pink and purple sunsets.
 Once the sun dips below the horizon, the stars start to appear by the millions.
 It’s not hard to spot the Milky Way, maybe see a shooting star or two and, on occasion, catch the northern lights.
 There’s no wrong place to stargaze, but here is a list of observatories in the region and tips and tricks for stargazing.

-Please note: We ask that all our visitors and residents Recreate Responsibly by being mindful of the following: practice physical distancing; know before you go; plan ahead; play it safe; leave no trace; tread lightly; and build an inclusive outdoors.
-Travel responsibly by reviewing Western Montana COVID-19 information and guidelines at SafetyFirstMT.com.
+Please note: We ask that all our visitors and residents Recreate Responsibly by being mindful of the following: know before you go; plan ahead; play it safe; leave no trace; tread lightly; and help build an inclusive outdoors.